sonicfurqan/CSS-101/05. Shorthand Properties/Readme.md

 # Shorthand properties

-    Combining mulipte properties of same type and writting in single propertie.
+    Combining multiple properties of the same type and writing in single properties.

 ## Example